1) What is the legal framework governing bribery in Singapore?

 As the CDSA applies to any serious offense or foreign serious offense, which, inter alia, means an offense (other than a foreign drug dealing offense) against the law of a foreign country or part thereof that consists of or includes conduct which, if the conduct had occurred in Singapore, would have constituted a serious offense, and any property, whether it is situated in Singapore or elsewhere, the CDSA notably also has extraterritorial reach pursuant to Sections 3(3) and 3(5) of the CDSA.

-While a company is an artificial legal person, it can still incur corporate liability for crimes committed by its employees or agents (as the case may be) if, inter alia, the relevant individual is considered to be the “living embodiment of the company” or if their acts were performed as part of a delegated function of management.
+Although a company is an artificial legal person, it may still incur corporate liability for crimes committed by its employees or agents (as the case may be) if, inter alia, the relevant individual is considered to be the “living embodiment of the company” or if their acts were performed as part of a delegated function of management.
+In practice, however, enforcement has traditionally targeted individuals compared to companies.

 Under Singapore law, the doctrine of separate legal personality provides that a parent company and its subsidiary are considered to be separate corporate entities.
-A parent company will not therefore automatically incur liability for its subsidiary’s involvement in a bribery-related offense, unless the parent company itself is involved in the bribery (e.g. via abetment).
+A parent company will not therefore automatically incur liability for its subsidiary’s involvement in a bribery-related offense, unless the parent company itself is involved in the bribery (eg, by abetting an offence).

 Section 12(a)(ii) of the PCA notably prohibits the offer of any gratification to any member of a public body as an inducement or reward for the member’s expedition of any official act, among other prohibited acts, and Section 12(b) of the PCA correspondingly makes it an offense to receive such a gratification.